NuHepMC/Spec/README.md

 #### G.S.1 Run Configuration

 It is recommended that a NuHepMC  instance contains all information required to reproduce the events in the vector.
 This may be stored in attributes with names beginning with `"NuHepMC.Provenance"`.
-The information required will necessarily be generator-specific, but we suggest a few attributes that would be helpful to downstream users:
+The information required will necessarily be generator-specific, but we suggest two attributes that would be helpful to downstream users:

 * type: `HepMC3::LongAttribute`, name: `"NuHepMC.Provenance.NEvents"`
 * type: Implementation defined, name: `"NuHepMC.Provenance.RNGState"`